szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Magical Stone bypass Magic Resistance and deal both magic and missile damage (462)

 Generally, this spell is pretty worthless and barely even worth thinking about.
 This improves its usability by making it bypass Magic Resistance, since it is essentially a pebble enchanted to be thrown at an enemy.
 Now it deals 1d4 missile damage and 1d4 magic damage.
+It will now also scale with level, dealing 1d6 magic and missile damage at level 5, and then 1d8 magic and missile damage at level 10.

 ### Make Dolorous Decay more powerful (463)